PSL-davidcastro/streaming-node/README.md

 - Node.js 18+
 - OpenAI API key

+## Story Theme & Content

+This application is specifically designed to generate science fiction stories with a focused narrative premise:

+### Story Elements
+- **Protagonist**: A lone astronaut stranded on an alien world
+- **Setting**: Newly discovered exoplanets with unique environments
+- **Themes**: Survival, isolation, wonder, and hope
+- **Required Content**:
+  - Initial survival struggles
+  - At least three distinct alien species or plant types
+  - A pivotal moment of discovery that changes the protagonist's perspective
+  - Hopeful, open-ended conclusions

+### Story Structure
+- **Length**: Approximately 300-500 words
+- **Format**: Multi-paragraph short story
+- **Tone**: Incorporates elements of wonder, isolation, and hope
+- **Narrative Arc**: Clear beginning, middle, and hopeful conclusion

+The specialized prompts ensure consistent, engaging sci-fi narratives that can be meaningfully evaluated and compared across different AI models.

 ## Evaluation Pipeline

-The application includes an automated evaluation system that assesses generated stories on four key criteria:
+The application includes an automated evaluation system specifically designed to assess the quality of generated sci-fi stories about astronauts on exoplanets.
+The evaluation runs automatically after each story generation using GPT-4.1 Mini as the evaluation model.

+### Evaluation Criteria

+The stories are assessed on four key criteria using a 1-10 scale:

-1. **Content Quality (1-10)**: How well the story meets prompt requirements and includes requested elements
+1. **Content Quality (1-10)**: How well the story meets the specific prompt requirements including:
+   - Features a lone astronaut protagonist
+   - Takes place on a newly discovered exoplanet
+   - Includes survival themes and struggles
+   - Describes at least three distinct alien species or plant types
+   - Has a hopeful, open-ended conclusion

 2. **Writing Style (1-10)**: Clarity, engagement, structure, and grammatical correctness
-3. **Creativity (1-10)**: Originality, imagination, and unique perspectives
+3. **Creativity (1-10)**: Originality, imagination, and unique perspectives in describing alien worlds
-4. **Emotional Impact (1-10)**: Ability to evoke emotions and engage the reader
+4. **Emotional Impact (1-10)**: Ability to evoke emotions like wonder, isolation, and hope

+### Evaluation Process

+- **Automatic Trigger**: Evaluation begins immediately after story generation completes
+- **Structured Output**: Results are returned in JSON format with scores, feedback, and summary
+- **Performance Tracking**: Evaluation timing and token usage are logged for analysis
+- **Error Handling**: Graceful fallback if evaluation fails, with detailed error logging

-The evaluation runs automatically after story generation and displays results in a clean, organized dashboard with individual criterion scores, feedback, and an overall assessment.
+The evaluation runs automatically after story generation and displays results in a clean, organized dashboard with individual criterion scores, detailed feedback for each category, and an overall assessment.

 ## Token Usage Analytics